Expected waiting times

 Here we describe some of the work we are doing to improve waiting times.

-Theatre productivity programme to help us improve productivity in our operating theatres, in order to treat more patients more quickly and improve patient and staff experience.
+Our theatre productivity programme is helping us improve productivity in our operating theatres, in order to treat more patients more quickly and improve patient and staff experience.
 This includes:

-Supporting patients to wait well.
+We are supporting patients to wait well.
 We know certain groups of our population have a poorer experience when waiting for treatment, particularly those who live in our most deprived areas.
 Together with public partners, we have developed a webpage with resources to help patients stay well while they are waiting for treatment.
-We are also working on a project with colleagues from Imperial College London and patients from our most deprived areas, to understand what would help them while they are waiting for orthopedictreatment.
+We are also working on a project with colleagues from Imperial College London and patients from our most deprived areas, to understand what would help them while they are waiting for orthopaedic treatment.

 Staying well while you wait

 While you are waiting, there are things you can do to help you stay well and prepare for your procedure if you are having one.
 These include stopping smoking, exercising regularly, drinking less alcohol and eating a healthy diet.
 These changes can help your body manage the demands of surgery and aid recovery.
-Please read more here.
+Please read more about staying well.

 Viewing your referrals, appointments and test results